Morg42/viessmann/readme.md

 You can configure the plugin to connect by direct serial connection on the host system.

 ## Change history

+### 1.2.0

+* Complete clean-up of code and web interface
+* Refactored code for byte conversion
+* Added routines for bulk reading in KW protocol
+* Improved error and lock handling

 ### 1.1.0